 This will strengthen the M1 pad; however, it is also essential to leave a slight margin.
-So that the board has the leverage and it can easily handle the normal flexion of this area.
-With this simple technique, you will not only be able to fix iPhone 7 audio chip issue that includes the speaker and mic issue, but this fix with also prevent your phone from the same problem in the future.
+So that the board has the leverage, and it can easily handle the normal flexion of this area.
+With this simple technique, you will not only be able to fix iPhone 7 audio chip issue that includes the speaker and mic issue, but this fix will also prevent your phone from the same problem in the future.

-This repair covered by 1 MONTH WARRANTY.
+This repair is covered by 1 MONTH WARRANTY.

 What is the reason?

 “The materials used in the outer casing of the iPhone are insufficient and inadequate to protect the internal components,” which ultimately results in the audio chip losing electrical contact with the logic board due to “bending” the device during normal use.